admahood/global-fire-regime-trends/README.md

 # Data and Code for: "The properties of individual fire events are essential for understanding global fire regimes"

 Code to reproduce the entire analysis is in the R folder.
-The manuscript is available as a preprint is at __(DOI coming soon)__.
+The manuscript is available as a preprint at __(DOI coming soon)__.
 We used fire perimeter products for every country and overlayed Koppen-Geiger climate classifications.